PFunnell/PFunnell.github.io/_posts/2025-04-14-obsidian-linker.md

 I’ve been a ChatGPT plus customer for over two years and during that time I've had over 1,300 conversations with it covering everything from local government and AI ethics to neurodivergence, coding, and digital tools.

 Before OpenAI introduced the search feature I was getting frustrated with not being able to find some of the more interesting and useful conversations that I knew were lurking in there somewhere.
-Having given ChatGPT the classic "tell me something you know about me that I might not know about myself" prompt I was also curious about the patterns in the the corpus and what insights into my thinking and interests I could glean from it.
+Having given ChatGPT the classic "tell me something you know about me that I might not know about myself" prompt I was also curious about the patterns in the corpus and what insights into my thinking and interests I could glean from it.

 I'd also been dabbling with [Obsidian](https://obsidian.md/) for note taking and pondering [second brain learning theory](https://petermeglis.com/blog/unlock-your-brains-potential-a-beginners-guide-to-obsidian-and-building-a-second-brain/).